top of page

 IMG_2397_edited.jpg

-Since the beginning of the Covid-19 pandemic, much of my time has been spent building, developing and managing the Oxford COVID-19 Government Response Tracker (OxCGRT) project, as the project's co-Principal Investigator from the outset; as well as running and advised on various COVID-19 surveys, including the ICL-YouGov survey; and serving as a member of the Lancet COVID-19 Commission's Mental Health Task Force.
+Throughout the COVID-19 pandemic, I was pretty much entirely absorbed in building, developing and managing the Oxford COVID-19 Government Response Tracker (OxCGRT) project, as the project's co-Principal Investigator from its outset; as well as running and advised on various COVID-19 surveys, including the ICL-YouGov survey; and serving as a member of the Lancet COVID-19 Commission's Mental Health Task Force.

 bottom of page